ianhecker/Cryptocurrency-Study/index.md

 ## Ethereum Smart Contracts
 Ethereum's blockchain requires smart contracts to be compiled into EVM bytecode before they can be added to a block and ran by miners in an EVM, or **E**thereum **V**irtual **M**achine.
 EVM bytecode is an assembly language, using opcodes to perform instructions like allocating registers of memory or multiplying integers [[3]](#references).

-Languages such as: [Serpent](#ethereum-serpent), [Vyper](#ethereum-vyper), [Bamboo](#bamboo) & [Solidity](#solidity) utilize compilers to change their high-level code down into EVM Bytecode.
+Languages such as: [Serpent](#ethereum-serpent), [Vyper](#ethereum-vyper), [Bamboo](#bamboo) & [Solidity](#solidity) Are able to compile their code into EVM Bytecode.

 ### EVM Bytecode
+**E**thereum **V**irtual **M**achine Bytecode is specially designed assembly code by the Ethereum project.

+## Smart Contract Verification
+### Formal Verification
+The semantics of Smart Contracts needs to be ensured to be exactly as imagined by developers.
+After committing to a blockchain, the contract will be immutable.
+The most famous attack on the Ethereum platform:

++ Re-entrance Attack
+    + In 2016, an attack on DAO, or **D**ecentralized **A**utonomous **O**rganization, was performed.
+The DAO was created as an open-source crowd-funding platform that would vote on projects to fund.
+The attack used recursive re-entrance via a call to the DAO contract to siphon off a third of all the ether, 3.6 million, into a seperate DAO account.
+The account had a 28 day holding period, as specified by the DAO contract, and was subsequently recovered [[9]](#references) [[10]](#references).

+In order to prevent attacks or contract errors semantics must be proven with proofs beforehand.
++ Scilla uses a tool called Coq to translate Scilla into a functional language called Gallina to verify semantics [[4]](#references).
++ The paper [Formal Verification of Smart Contracts](https://dl.acm.org/citation.cfm?id=2993611) outlines a framework to analyze and verify contracts' runtime and correctness through translation to F*, a functional language [[11]](#references).
++ Solidity

 ## Smart Contract Languages
 ### Ethereum: Serpent
 Ethereum's first language for smart contracts was a Turing-complete language, Serpent.
 This language allows loops, which presents both benefits and drawbacks.
 Among drawbacks, chiefly is the potential for infinite loops.
-Because Ethereum contracts use "gas" as payment to miners for executing code, "gas" could run out via an infinite loop and present no further incentive to miners to continue executing a smart contract [[1]](#references).
+Because Ethereum contracts use "gas" as payment to miners for executing code, "gas" could run out via an infinite loop and error out the contract.
+This error would cause the caller to lose the subsequent gas [[9]](#references) [[1]](#references).

 ### Ethereum: Vyper
 Ethereum supports an open-source project of a new "pythonic" language called Vyper.
 This language came after the creation of Serpent. [[2]](#references)